Cairo Santos: 2025 season

 In the first game of 2025 against the Minnesota Vikings, Santos made a 42-yard field goal but missed another from 50 in the fourth quarter.
 A late kickoff by Santos failed to force a touchback, with the Vikings instead returning the kick past the two-minute warning and preventing the Bears from using the pause as a natural timeout; Bears head coach Ben Johnson also stated the "intent was for the ball to go out of the end zone" on the kickoff.
 The Bears lost that game by three points.

 In Week 4 versus the Las Vegas Raiders, Santos made all four field goals as the Bears won 25–24.
 However, he hurt his quadriceps during the game and was unable to do kickoffs.
 He missed the Washington Commanders and New Orleans Saints games as a result, only the second and third times he was unavailable as a Bear since becoming their full-time kicker.

 He returned to the team in Baltimore, where he converted two of three field goals but had his 58-yard try fall short.
 A week later against the Bengals, his opening kickoff could not reach the end zone and was returned 98 yards for a touchdown.
 Santos also missed a 47-yard kick that was nullified by a penalty and had another from the same distance blocked, but made two other field goals in the 47–42 victory.

 Santos made four of five field goals in Week 11 against the Vikings, including the game-winning 48-yard kick as time expired to secure the 19–17 victory.
 One of the conversions was a 54-yard kick, his 24th for the Bears from at least 50 yards to surpass Robbie Gould for the most from that range in team history.

+Week 16 against the Packers took place amid heavy winds at Soldier Field that caused the goal posts to sway.
+Despite the conditions, which led to the ball arcing wildly in different directions while in the air, all three of Santos' field goal tries were successful.
+Santos compared his strategy for the game to golfing in the wind by treating it as "more of a crosswind that you just have to play perfect".
+His onside kick was also recovered by the Bears to set up the game-tying touchdown.
+He received NFC Special Teams Player of the Week for his performance.
+He converted all 39 extra point attempts and 25 of 30 field goal attempts in the 2025 season.